 It’s quite a lot to think about, isn’t it?
 So much so, that I’m not sure what to think.
 However, I remain very willing to believe these instances are not mere coincidence.

 A couple of weeks before I initially wrote this post, a friend was over and mentioned she and her husband were going up to the North Shore on their anniversary weekend.
 Did I have any recommendations for her?
 I walked into my office and picked up our heavy North Shore notebook to get out a brochure for her.
 A dime flew out.
 It had been on the top page in the looseleaf binder.
 How did it get there?

-And, more recently, in an attempt to declutter, I’ve been consolidating.
+About the same time, in an attempt to declutter, I’d been consolidating.
 When I opened a dresser drawer that hadn’t been used in months, amid all the other items was a lonely dime.
 No other spare change.

 What does it mean when you find a dime?
 Can all these instances of finding a dime be explained away by a non-believer?
 Certainly.
 I don’t think we’ll ever know, even though there are anecdotes and tales of dimes appearing mysteriously and literally in thin air, while people were showering (with no pockets for a dime to fall out of), in locations far away where they were unlikely to be, and in places where your first glance would fall.

 We’ll probably never completely know the spiritual significance of dimes for sure.
 I’m hoping, though, I’ll find out once I reach the afterlife so that I can continue the practice with those for whom I care so much who remain here after me.
 Even if I’m wondering what does it mean to find a dime now, maybe we can all decide what the message will be before I go!

 Have you ever had a similar experience that you took to be a message from beyond?
 Did you know there is even a Facebook community on Finding Dimes?